5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 **NOTE**: You need to ensure that the sequence you want to change is a unique pattern, otherwise it will be applied in more than one section.

 ## Preset variable method techniques
-The preset variable method is used to pre-assign some variables of ACPI to `FieldUnitObj` to achieve the purpose of initialization.
+The preset variable method is used to pre-assign some variables of ACPI to the `FieldUnitObj` to achieve the purpose of initialization.
 Although these variables are assigned values, they are not changed until their method is called.
 Modifying these variables through third-party patch Scope (\) files can achieve our expected patch effect.

 ### Risks
 The variable being fixed may exist in multiple places, and fixing it may affect other components while achieving the desired effect.
 The corrected variable may be from hardware information that can only be read but not written.
 In this case, a binary rename and SSDT patch are required.
 It should be noted that the renamed variable may not be recovered when the OC boots another system.
 See Example 4.